 Because of its THC level, medical doctors appreciate the usage of this wax in treating many ailments.
 The strain helps patients to control:

 - Lack of appetite,

 Users of this weed have complained of experiencing one or more of the following adverse reactions of taking this bud:

 - heavy head

-This Indica hybrid is propagated by seeds.
-It is one of those weed variants that are difficult to grow.
+This Indica hybrid is one of those weed variants that are difficult to grow.
 Veteran and professional growers use the Sea of Green method for growing.

 When using the Sea of Green method to grow this bud, it develops around 350 g – 450 g per square meters.
 Once the buds are ripe, they become sticky and filled with crystalline lights.
 If you want to get the best aroma and flavor, you should grow your Papaya outdoors.
 The normal flowering period for Papaya is short.
 It would typically end within eight weeks and can produce medium yield up to 150 g when you grow indoors and up to 800 g from outdoor harvests.

 You should harvest around October if you are growing outdoors.